-Keep these tips in mind when configuring visual message attributes:
+Keep in mind these tips when configuring visual message attributes:

-- Visual attribute configurations are saved in your user profile on a per-user, per-session basis - You can configure visual attributes on a per-table basis, allowing action messages to be different in appearance from normal messages - Visual attribute settings for a specific table applies to all messages contained in that table You can determine the foreground color of a message by mapping the message color assigned by CA Automation Point rules to a user-selected color.
+- Visual attribute configurations are automatically saved in your default user profile when the Web MV user interface is closed.
+You can manually load or save sets of visual attributes as a named profile by using the Load / Save Configuration Profile dialog. - You can configure visual attributes on a per-table basis, allowing action messages to be different in their appearance from normal messages - Visual attribute settings for a specific message table apply to all messages contained within that table.
+You can determine the foreground color of a message by mapping the message color that rules assigns to a user-selected color.
 You can perform this mapping through a configuration dialog on the Web MV main window.
-Color mapping is stored on a per-user, per-session basis.
-For information on how to choose the columns you want to display, see the section Message Color Mapping (see page 144) in this chapter. - Time format is stored only on a per-user basis and is shared across all sessions.
+For information on how to choose the columns you want to display, see the section Message Color Mapping (see page 154).